auth0/docs/articles/libraries/lock-android/v2/custom-fields.md

 ## Storage

 Each custom field can only have one `Storage` associated.
 You can choose to store it right at the root level or inside the `user_metadata` attribute.
-To specify this use the 5 parameters constructor and pass the `Storage` parameter of your choice.
+To specify the storage location, use the five-parameter constructor and pass the `Storage` parameter of your choice (see below).
 By default, fields will be stored inside the `user_metadata` attribute.

 Available choices: